rafaeldepontes/fintech-microservice/README.md

 ---

+# The whole application is fully dockerized.
+Each service runs in its own container, and they communicate via REST and RabbitMQ.

+---

 ## Overview

 This repository contains a toy, but realistic, fintech microservice ecosystem meant for learning and experimentation.
 It demonstrates: